-Trigger Finger Splinting: Wearing a brace made specifically for trigger finger is a great way to alleviate and heal pain right away.
+Wearing a brace made specifically for trigger finger is a great way to alleviate and heal pain right away.
 Most people recommend wearing the brace at night to avoid any issues during the day.
-In order to have the most support you’ll want a brace with a rigid splint, like this one that we have at BraceAbility.
+In order to have the most support, you’ll want a brace with a rigid finger splint.
 Splinting post surgery is often highly recommend to keep your finger isolated and protected.

-Trigger Finger Exercise: Gentle exercises to help maintain mobility in your fingers will go a long way with trigger finger.
-Check out this blog post to get a few ideas of the best trigger finger exercises.
+Gentle exercises to help maintain mobility in your fingers will go a long way with trigger finger.
+Check out this blog post to get a few ideas for the best trigger finger exercises.

-Trigger Finger Acupuncture: A number of acupuncture points can be found on the hand that are often used to heal trigger finger pain.
+A number of acupuncture points can be found on the hand, which are often used to heal trigger finger pain.
 These points are called the baxie point and the jing well.
 There are different spots on the sides of the fingers that are also often used for acupuncture treatment.

-Trigger Finger Physical Therapy: Because the issue with trigger finger is limited mobility of the finger, using physical trigger finger therapy exercises is a great way to work it out.
-Physical therapist will use a variety of trigger finger exercises to help stretch and work out your fingers.
+Because the issue with trigger finger is limited mobility of the finger, using physical trigger finger therapy exercises is a great way to work it out.
+A physical therapist will use a variety of trigger finger exercises to help stretch and work out your fingers.
 Often times strengthening exercises are also used to help control the movement of the hand.
 Highly recommended is a transverse friction massage that helps to break down the sheath.

 These conservative and natural treatment options are great for mild cases of trigger finger, or people who have recently discovered their trigger finger.
 If you are finding no relief in conservative remedies consulting with your doctor may be the next best option.

-In an estimated 85% of cases trigger finger can be treated without surgery.
+In an estimated 85% of cases, trigger finger can be treated without surgery.
 However, sometimes if the pain is so debilitating and not disappearing surgery may be your best option.
 Before most doctors perform surgery on your finger they will try a surgical steroid injection.
 This steroid injection has strong proven results and is one of the most common treatment methods.
 There are two main types of trigger finger or thumb release surgeries.
 Both of these procedures involve the doctor “releasing,” or splinting the A1 pulley through which the tendon is having trouble passing.
 The difference between the two surgeries is how your doctor goes about performing them.
-If you want more information on surgical options consult with your doctor.
+If you want more information on surgical options, consult with your doctor.
 The surgeries performed yield as high as 100% success rates.
-To read more details on the surgical options for trigger finger click here.
+Read more details on the surgical options for trigger finger.

 Avoiding overuse is the main component of preventing trigger finger.
 If you have diabetes, rheumatoid arthritis, or any reason to believe you are more prone to getting trigger finger consider practicing the exercises from above.
 If you feel a slight onset of trigger finger resting your hand will be the most effective way to avoid further issues.